Melanie D. Wilson

-Melanie Wilson began her tenure as dean of the College of Law in 2015.
+Melanie Wilson is the former dean of the College of Law.

 Wilson earned a JD (magna cum laude and Order of the Coif) from the University of Georgia School of Law.
 She holds a bachelor’s degree in journalism with a minor in business, also from the University of Georgia.